-- You drive on the left-hand side of the road
+- Drive on the left-hand side of the road.

-- Roads can be narrower than what you may be used to—some two-lane streets may not even accommodate two vehicles crossing paths
+- Roads can be narrower than what you may be used to—some two-lane streets may not even accommodate two vehicles coming from opposite directions.

 Driving in New Zealand with a Foreign License

 When you arrive in New Zealand, your foreign driver’s license is valid for one year.
 After that, you will need a New Zealand driver’s license.
 You can simply exchange your previous license if you meet the criteria.
 If you do not, you will need to take the theory test and the practical exam.